rhinoman/odmp/README.md

 - There are some commercial, closed-source solutions out there, most of which are very expensive.
 But I’m unaware of any similar open-source solution.

-## Rationale:

-- Eliminate bespoke data management systems being implemented for every organization/program/project and concomitant duplication of effort.

-- It would be cool.

 ## Hypothetical Architecture